voideditor/void/README.md

 Void is the open-source Cursor alternative.

 This repo contains the full sourcecode for Void.
-We are currently in [open beta](https://voideditor.com/) for Discord members, and we have a waitlist for our official release.
+We are currently in [open beta](https://voideditor.com/) for Discord members (`#announcements`), and we have a waitlist for our official release.
 If you're new, welcome!

 - 👋 [Discord](https://discord.gg/RSNjgaugJs)